ademar-gamero/Pixel-Tree-Project/README.md

 ### Review

 Did I correctly anticipate the difficulties?
+**Yes and No, Some parts were familiar but I knew implementing recursion is always tricky.
+This homework was tougher but with the help of tutors I was able to complete it**
 How did the plan go?
+**The plan went okay.
+I was able to complete the beginning parts.**
 ### Preview

 What should I do differently for next week's homework assignment?
+**Not miss a single day of class but otherwise I used the sources at my disposal this week**

 Do I need more resources?
+**No**

 ## Comments (optional)